beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 *DISCUSSION: I feel unsure about the constructor constraints.
 Do they make that much sense?
 I think in most cases it should suffice to enforce a cascaded validation of the newly created instance using `@Valid` (see below).*

+> Emmanuel: I'm asking myself the same question actually but I think the answer is no. An object newly created might not be
+> in a fully "valid" state necessarily.
+Which also leads to a related question, should we allow to select the group validated
+> per parameter / return value.

 *DISCUSSION: Should property constraints (on getter methods) also be handled as method constraints?*

+> Emmanuel: I don't follow you (getter).

 ### Marking parameters and return values for cascaded validation <a id="cascaded"></a>